cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 ## How It Works

-As of Cypress, test retries are on by default in `cypress run` mode.
-This means that tests will automatically be re-run up to two additional times (for a total of three attempts) before being marked as a failed test.
-When each test is run again, the following lifecycle hooks will be re-run on each attempt:
+By default, tests being run in {% url "`cypress run`" command-line#cypress-run %} mode will automatically be retried up to 2 additional times (for a total of 3 attempts) before being marked as a failed test.
+When each test is run again, the following {% url "hooks" writing-and-organizing-tests#Hooks %} will be re-run on each attempt:

 - `beforeEach`
 - `afterEach`